FeaturesPricingBlogResourcesAboutContact

 Analytics are included but remain basic.
 Pro plan analytics give you post-level metrics — impressions, clicks, engagement — but do not include conversion attribution, UTM tracking, or audience cohort analysis.
 For a $99/month tool, this feels like a gap that more modern competitors have started to close.

 Who the Pro plan works for: Businesses managing multiple social platforms with high posting frequency where the 10-minute refresh rate matters — product launches, live events, always-on social marketing.
 Also appropriate for agencies managing a single client with a complex multi-platform presence.
-It is not well-suited for agencies managing multiple clients (the three-feed cap becomes restrictive fast) or for any brand that depends on LinkedIn or X/Twitter (still excluded from this plan).
+It is not well-suited for agencies managing multiple clients or for any brand that depends on LinkedIn or X/Twitter (still excluded from this plan).

 The Enterprise Plan ($199/mo minimum): The Only Option for LinkedIn, X/Twitter, and Multi-Client Agencies

 The Enterprise plan is Juicer's most powerful tier, and it is the only one that includes LinkedIn and X/Twitter as permanent sources rather than trial-only features.
-It also includes API access, white-label branding, team management with user roles, unlimited feeds, and unlimited sources.
+It also includes API access, white-label branding, team management with user roles, unlimited website embeds, and up to 50 sources.

 The billing model is unusual and worth understanding before you sign up.Enterprise is not a flat monthly fee.
 It uses a usage-based pricing model with a $199 minimum monthly charge.
 Here is how it actually works: